BPC-157

 | Cycle guidance | About 4 to 8 weeks for an acute injury, or 8 to 12 weeks for chronic problems. |

 | Notes | No human dose finding studies exist, so these ranges come from animal scaling and community practice.
 Because it clears the blood so quickly, with a of roughly 15 to 30 minutes in animal studies, BPC-157 does not build up in the blood.
 Daily or twice daily dosing is about keeping steady exposure at the tissue, not reaching a blood plateau.
-Many people inject close to the target area.
-See the plotter below to visualize why it does not accumulate. |
+Many people inject close to the target area. |

 5.Reconstitution